Out-of-Distribution Detection in Time-Series Domain: A Novel Seasonal Ratio Scoring Approach: Introduction

 This paper proposes a novel OOD detection algorithm for the time-series domain referred to as Seasonal Ratio Scoring (SRS). {\em To the best of our knowledge, this is the first work on OOD detection over time-series data}.
-SRS employs the Seasonal and Trend decomposition using Loess (STL) \citep{cleveland1990stl} on time-series signals from the ID data to create class-wise semantic pattern and remainder for each signal.
-For example, in a human activity recognition system, SRS would extract a pattern "running" that describes semantically all the "running" windows.
-If the person trips and falls, SRS would detect that this event does not belong to the pre-defined classes of activity and flags it as OOD.
-For this purpose, we train two separate DGMs over this STL decomposition to estimate the class-wise conditional likelihoods for time-series signal and remainder.
-The seasonal ratio score for each time-series signal from ID is computed from these two estimates.
+SRS employs the Seasonal and Trend decomposition using Loess (STL) \citep{cleveland1990stl} on time-series signals from the ID data to create a class-wise semantic pattern and a remainder component for each signal.
+For example, in a human activity recognition system, SRS would extract a pattern "running" that describes semantically all the recorded "running" windows.
+If the person trips and falls, SRS would detect that this event does not belong to the pre-defined activity classes and flag it as OOD.
+For this purpose, we train two separate DGMs to estimate the class-wise conditional likelihood of a given time-series signal and its STL-based remainder component.
+The Seasonal Ratio (SR) score for each time-series signal from ID is computed from these two estimates.
 A threshold interval is estimated from the statistics of all these scores over ID data.
-Given a new time-series input and a classifier at the testing time, the SRS approach computes the seasonal ratio score for the predicted output and classifies the time-series signal as OOD example if the score lies outside the threshold interval.
+Given a new time-series input and a classifier at the testing time, the SRS approach computes the SR score for the predicted output and flags the time-series signal as OOD example if the score lies outside the threshold interval.
 Figure~\ref{fig:framework} illustrates the SRS algorithm.
 The effectiveness of SRS critically depends on the extraction of accurate class-wise semantic components.
-Since time-series data is prone to warping and time-shifts, we also propose a new alignment approach based on dynamic time warping to improve the output accuracy of STL decomposition.
+Since time-series data is prone to warping and time-shifts, we also propose a new alignment approach based on Dynamic Time Warping (DTW) \citep{muller2007dynamic} to improve the output accuracy of STL decomposition.
 Our experiments on diverse real-world time-series datasets demonstrate that SRS method is well-suited for time-series OOD detection when compared to prior methods.